perladvent/perldotcom/content/article/perl-and-cgi.md

 END
 ```

-The HTML you see in the heredoc looks like HTML, and can be pulled out and validated or prettified like HTML, and made to conform to newer standards, like HTML5, while the code to generate it with CGI can get very long and unreadable.
+The HTML you see in the heredoc looks like HTML, and can be pulled out and validated or prettified like HTML, while the code to generate it with CGI can get very long and unreadable.

 The maintainers of CGI agree, which is why this is at the top of [the documentation for CGI.pm](https://metacpan.org/pod/CGI#HTML-Generation-functions-should-no-longer-be-used)**.

-> All HTML generation functions within CGI.pm are no longer being maintained.
-Any issues, bugs, or patches will be rejected unless they relate to fundamentally broken page rendering.
->
-> The rationale for this is that the HTML generation functions of CGI.pm are an obfuscation at best and a maintenance nightmare at worst.
+> All HTML generation functions within CGI.pm are no longer being maintained. [...]
+The rationale for this is that the HTML generation functions of CGI.pm are an obfuscation at best and a maintenance nightmare at worst.
 You should be using a template engine for better separation of concerns.
 See [CGI::Alternatives](https://metacpan.org/pod/CGI::Alternatives) for an example of using CGI.pm with the [Template::Toolkit](https://metacpan.org/pod/Template::Toolkit) module.

 Using Template Toolkit, that form might look like: